eduNEXT/xblock-filesmanager/README.rst

 *******

-Files Manager XBlock is a pluggable extension to the Open edX platform that allows course creators to add a file manager to manage files and folders, and students to view and download them.
+Files Manager XBlock is a pluggable extension to the Open edX platform that allows course creators to add a file manager to upload/download files and create, delete and download folders, and students to view and download them.

 It leverages the `chonky component`_ to provide a intuituve and complete file manager that allows users to upload, download, delete and move files and